RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetApplicationsFacetsParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Returns a list of configured applications that includes the application name, the display name, and the ID.
+You can use this list to configure a filter in the UI.

 **`Summary`**

-Return a thin list of configured applications.
-This can be used to configure a filter in the UI
+List configured applications

 **`Throws`**